IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Related Work

 \paragraph{Proof-based benchmarking efforts} The importance of evaluating proof-generation capabilities has recently gained attention, leading to a range of benchmarking efforts.
 For example, \citet{mahdavi2025brains} showed that models trained with reinforcement-style methods such as GRPO \citep{grpo} perform poorly at proof writing.
 However, more recent evaluations on the USAMO and IMO 2025 demonstrated substantial progress in the ability of frontier models to construct rigorous mathematical arguments \citep{usamo,matharena}.
 At the same time, other studies highlighted a persistent gap between final-answer accuracy and genuine proof-writing ability, indicating that final-answer benchmarks are not sufficient to measure mathematical capabilities \citep{guo2025right,openproofcorpus}.
-Despite these advances, benchmarks remain focused on high-school and undergraduate mathematics, leaving research-level proof generation unexplored.
+Several benchmarks now also use LLM-judges as evaluators \citep{imobench,ineqmath}.
+Despite these advances, benchmarks remain focused on high school and undergraduate mathematics.

 \paragraph{Formal math benchmarks} A complementary line of work evaluates LLMs on their ability to generate proofs in formal systems such as Lean \citep{lean4}.
 Success in this setting typically requires fine-tuning frontier models for this particular task \citep{Deepseekproverv2,goedelproverv2}, as off-the-shelf LLMs perform poorly.
-Formal proofs offer the advantage of automatic verification and scalable evaluation, but current models still lag significantly behind their natural language proof counterparts \citep{openproofcorpus}.
+Formal proofs offer the advantage of automatic verification and scalable evaluation.
 Benchmarks in this space include PutnamBench \citep{putnambench} and MiniF2F \citep{minif2f}, which formalize problems from well-known mathematics competitions into Lean or Isabelle.
 Work on a Lean-based benchmark with research-level problems is currently in progress with the \emph{ProofBench} initiative \citep{proofbench}.